AnySoftKeyboard/LanguagePack/README.md

-# Large Pack for AnySoftKeyboard including :
+# Tamazight Large Pack for AnySoftKeyboard including :

 * Taqbaylit (latin characters same as in Tamazight)
 * Tifinagh